 Very High Ethnic Diversity

 This very diverse school may be a great place for young students to get to know other students who come from different cultures and backgrounds.

-University of Pennsylvania is ranked #322 in ethnic diversity nationwide which means it is well above average nationally.
+University of Pennsylvania is ranked #322 in ethnic diversity nationwide with a student body composition that is far above the national average.

 Explore Ethnic Diversity at UPenn